ankesh007/Machine-Learning-Assignments/Assignment 1/README.md

 A generalized ***Regression*** class was created, which by default supported *Linear Regression*.
 Other necessary *Regression* classes can inherit it as base class and ***override*** necessary methods.
 Look at code for better understanding.

+*Note*:
+1. Install necessary packages whenever necessary.
+2. You can turn off the plots as required by giving the requisite flags in Questions.
+3. All draw arguments accept `True` or `False` (They are case sensitive.
+Was too lazy to make them insensitive :p)

 *To run the code, type in linux shell:*

 Question 1: